BradleyMarie/plyodine/README.md

 While the APIs are broadly similar between `PlyReader` and `PlyWriter`, there is a bit of additional subtlety to keep in mind when implementing a `PlyWriter`.

+Most significantly implementers have the option of implementing the `DelegateTo` which allows the implementing class to delegate entirely to another `PlyWriter` sub-class.
+If this is done, there will be no call to `Start` or any of the other `PlyWriter` methods and all of those calls will instead go to the delegate.

+Additionally, when not delegating there are other differences to be aware of.
 First, in `Start`, the derived class is also responsible for filling out the map indicating how many instances of each element should exist in the input.
 If this is not done, PLYodine assumes a value of zero.
-Second, implementers must also implement the `GetPropertyListSizeType` which gets called by `PlyWriter` after `Start` to determine the index type to use for each property lists contained in the output.
-Note that while the callbacks for writing property list data include a vector in their arguments, there is no requirement to populate this vector with any data.
-PLYodine only looks at the returned span and the vector is passed strictly for convenience as a possible backing store for the returned span.
+Second, implementers may also implement the `GetPropertyListSizeType`, `GetElementRank`, `GetPropertyRank` which gets called by `PlyWriter` after `Start` to determine the index type to use for each property lists contained in the output and the order in which elements and properties will be emitted to the output respectively.

 Also inside the `plyodine` directory resides the `readers` and `writers` directories.
 These directories contain pre-implemented readers and writers for